Máscara Sagrada

-Máscara Sagrada (born November 6, 1959) is a Mexican Luchador enmascarado (or masked professional wrestler) who has worked for every major Mexican wrestling promotion over the last 20 years.
-His ring name is Spanish for "Sacred Mask" and is inspired by the "sanctity" of masks in lucha libre.
+Máscara Sagrada (born November 6, 1959) is a Mexican professional wrestler.
+He has worked for every major Mexican wrestling promotion over the last 20 years.
+His ring name is Spanish for "Sacred Mask" and is inspired by the "sanctity" of wrestling masks in his country.

 Sagrada has been involved in a long running copyright dispute over the use of the Máscara Sagrada name, outfit and mask with AAA, who claimed that they owned the copyright to the character and has even promoted other wrestlers as "Máscara Sagrada".
 Máscara Sagrada's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 The wrestler who would later be known as Máscara Sagrada was trained for his professional wrestling career by Espectro I, Villano I, Shadito Cruz, and Antonio Hernández before making his debut on September 2, 1978.
-He initially worked as the enmascarado (masked wrestler) Hecatombe, which is Spanish for "Disaster" or "Massacre".
+He initially worked as the masked wrestler Hecatombe, which is Spanish for "Disaster" or "Massacre".
 In the early-to-mid 1980s Hecatombe won both the Texcoco Welterweight Championship and the Naucalpan Middleweight Championship while working for various local promotions.
 In 1987 he briefly worked as Ecatón before adopting the name "Magico" in October 1987, as he began working for Empresa Mexicana de Lucha Libre (EMLL).
 In 1988 he briefly worked as El Alimaña II ("The Pest II") but soon returned to wrestling as Magico.
 In 1989, EMLL booker Antonio Peña brought in another wrestler who had worked as Magico in a local promotion, leading to the local Magico winning the rights to the name.
 Subsequently, the future Máscara Sagrada worked as "Hombre Sin Nombre" ("Man with no name") for a short while in 1989.